themrdemonized/STALKER-Anomaly-modded-exes/README.md

   * Fix of getting non-existing restrictor objects, observed by DAO mod (https://www.moddb.com/mods/stalker-anomaly/addons/dynamic-anomalies-overhaul-dao-read-description-please)
   * Print of class and script errors in console

-* Shader Scopes by CrookR and enhanced by Edzan, comes ready to use in the archive
+* Shader Scopes by CrookR and enhanced by Edzan, comes ready to use in the archive, delete old version first
   * Dynamic zoom is disabled by default for alternative sights (can be enabled by adding scope_dynamic_zoom_alt = true to the weapon section).
 For example, if you take SVD Lynx or SVD PMC with March Tactical (or other sights with adjustable zoom) and switch to alternate sight, they wont have dynamic zoom anymore
   * The main sights with dynamic zoom and binoculars now normally remember their state.
   * Added console command sds_enable [on (default)/off] to enable/disable Shader Based 2D Scopes.